ZhijieWang/maze/README.md

 Oct 30 2019
 Improved various interface and implementations.
 The result of Concurrent Simulation is still no ideal.
 The simulation will run most of time just fine, but sometimes Robots will duplicate claims on certain tasks, resulting in valid task state update from Completed to Completed.
 To guarantee execution exactly once, either roll transaction execution as at the World implementation, where robots need to submit code blocks such as "if has task, return task, else, return false".
 Another idea to resolve such issue is to properly implement concurrent data access to the SimulatedTaskManagerSync, which currently relies on base implementation of sync.Map to be safe.

+Nov 1 2019
+Lessons learned, using the proper Actor message and control signals.
+Using Request and Futures for async execution etc.

 In the plan function, a robot can read its world or many other things.
 Technically the sensing can be done in another stack layer, constantly pulling or updating the sensor reading.
 Rather than the main thread triggers the data fetching and wait for cycle to complete.

 A typical client and server model will require a sever, which server as many functionality:
 1. Name discovery
 2. Synchronization and message bus
 3. Orchestration

 Drawbacks -- not fast enough and not scalable to millions of complex requests.